rodu/protect-static/README.md

 The solution uses the [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) from the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to implement End-to-End encryption and protect the source files of our app.
 By design, the solution encrypts the content of HTML, CSS and JavaScript files and can handle any **textual file content**.

 <small>_Encrypting images (or other binaries) is not supported._</small>

-### Demo

-You can see a [demo](https://rodu.github.io/protect-static-demo/#47b7bfb65fa83ac9a71dcb0f6296bb6e) of a basic Gatsby app released on GitHub Pages and protected with ProtectStatic.
-Here's the [GitHub repository](https://github.com/rodu/protect-static-demo) for the demo if you want to take a look.

-To access, use the unlock key: `Passw0rd!`

-## Install

-In your project (the one you want to protect) run:

-`npm install --save-dev protect-static`

 ## Configuration and usage